Spinach and Ricotta Cannelloni – An Easy Dinner Idea

 On this occasion, the only cheese I had in the fridge was a Provolone Picante semi-hard cheese with a strong aroma.
 A fussy eater that makes a third of my family was offended by the strong smell.
 I ignored them.
 Twenty minutes later, they licked the plate clean.
 Ha!

-When it cools a tad, this easy to make version of spinach and ricotta cannelloni is ready to serve.
+When it cools a tad, this easy version of cannelloni with spinach and ricotta is ready to serve.

 Pour a glass of whatever white wine you used in the preparation and enjoy your dinner.
 Buon appetito!

 This recipe is an example of an easier and healthier way to make cannelloni.
-If you feel like going for the full Italian recipe, you can find here how to make the béchamel sauce to add over the cannelloni before they go in the oven.
+If you feel like going for the full Italian recipe, you can find here how to make the béchamel sauce to add over the pasta tubes before they go in the oven.

 You will still have to add the tomato puree over the béchamel layer and, of course, follow Giallo Zafferano’s video instructions for fresh pasta mentioned in a link at the beginning of this recipe.